inductiva/inductiva/docs/cli/streaming-logs.md

-# Streaming Logs of a Task
+# Stream Logs of a Task

 While a task is running, one of the main concerns for scientists and engineers is making sure the simulation is progressing as expected or identifying any potential